-I understand that internships are paid employment and reflect the organization's salary scale and the student's level of experience.
-I understand that internships are a minimum of 13 weeks in duration, a minimum of 35 hours of paid employment per week, and continuous employment with one organization.
+I understand that co-op terms are paid employment and reflect the organization's salary scale and the student's level of experience.
+I understand that co-op terms are a minimum of 13 weeks in duration, a minimum of 35 hours of paid employment per week, and continuous employment with one organization.

 I understand that I am committed to the position once an offer has been accepted either verbally, electronically or in writing.
-I understand at this point that I am no longer eligible for other internship opportunities for this term.
+I understand at this point that I am no longer eligible for other co-op opportunities for this term.